 1. Arai SK-6 Karting Helmet

-In terms of helmet fit, Arai have provided a fitting guide and they design helmets to meet one of three basic head shapes: round oval, intermediate oval, and long oval.
+In terms of helmet fit, Arai provide a fitting guide and they design helmets to meet one of three basic head shapes: round oval, intermediate oval, and long oval.
 The SK-6 is designed to fit intermediate oval head shapes, one of the most common out there.

-Its shell is made using a method called cLc, Complex Laminate Construction, essentially layering compounds together in close bonding to make a sturdy yet lightweight material.
+Its shell is made using a method called Complex Laminate Construction (or CLC), essentially layering compounds together in close bonding to make a sturdy yet lightweight material.

-Not only soft and comfortable, the EPS liner also assists with impact energy management by cushioning the face and dispersing harmful impacts.
+Not just soft and comfortable, the EPS liner also assists with impact energy management by cushioning the face and dispersing harmful impacts.

-As for the helmet’s rather long list of features, let’s start with the Positive-Lock Shield; a mechanism that keeps the visor’s desired position with ease.
+As for the helmet’s rather long list of features, let’s start with the Positive-Lock Shield.
+This is a mechanism that keeps the visor’s desired position with ease.
 Some drivers like to have their visor cracked open a fraction during races, and this little locking mechanism is designed to keep it there without the visor opening more due to air pressure.

-Oftentimes, helmets possess pivot systems that stick out from the visor and this lessens aerodynamics.
-The SK-6 has flattened pivot systems which keep everything in-line without disrupting airflow over the helmet.
+Oftentimes, helmets possess pivot systems that stick out from the visor and this affects its aerodynamics.
+The SK-6 has flattened pivot systems that keep everything in-line without disrupting airflow over the helmet.

-The overall eyeport of the helmet has been widened compared to previous helmet renditions, giving the driver a great field of vision.
-Arai have also integrated larger intake vents on the scalp which can be toggled; opening or closing them with ease.
+The eyeport of the helmet has been widened compared to previous helmet renditions, giving the driver a great field of vision.
+Arai have also integrated larger intake vents on the scalp that can be toggled, so you can open or close them with ease.

-Cheek pads from the interior can be removed with ease, and adjusted to any desired thickness (15mm, 20mm, 25mm, 30mm) in order to provide the most comfortable fit possible.
+Cheek pads from the interior can be removed with ease, and they can be adjusted to your desired thickness (15 mm, 20 mm, 25 mm, and 30 mm) in order to provide the most comfortable fit possible.

-And to slap a cherry on this cake, the chinbar has been sculpted to improve the helmet’s structural integrity.
-It has added extra shell-strength at the front where it’s needed, and actually lowers the center of gravity overall due to the uniquely sculpted shape.
+And to slap a cherry on this cake, the chin bar has been sculpted to improve the helmet’s structural integrity.
+It has added extra shell-strength at the front where it’s needed, and this actually lowers the center of gravity overall due to the uniquely sculpted shape.

 Needless to say, the SK-6 is an absolute gem of a helmet.
-It checks every box in regards to what is needed in a good helmet, and for its price with a K2015 certification, you’ll get the best of the best for a long time yet.
+It checks every box in terms of what is needed in a good helmet, and for its price with a K2020 certification, you’ll get the best of the best for a long time yet.